astuder/dAISy/Firmware/readme.md

 **hw4: dAISy USB 3 - square 2.1, MSP430F5502 MCU**

-This is the version was introduced in November 2021 and [is currently sold in my store](https://shop.wegmatt.com/products/daisy-ais-receiver).
+This is the hardware version introduced in November 2021 and [is currently sold in my store](https://shop.wegmatt.com/products/daisy-ais-receiver).
 The first line of the debug menu says `dAISy USB 3 (5502)` The MSP430 MCU is in a QFN package with the marking `M430 F5502`.
 Text on the back of the PCB says `dAISy USB 3`.
 Right-click *[here](https://github.com/astuder/dAISy/raw/master/Firmware/Daisy_hw4_fw4_15.txt)* and select *save link as* to download firmware version `4.15`.